nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 Our analysis makes extensive use of official sources obtained from Nomis, a website offering access to open labour market statistics in the UK.
 We collect:

-* Data about Local Authority District levels of employment at the SIC-2 (Division) level from the [Business Register Employment Survey (BRES)](https://www.nomisweb.co.uk/sources/bres) for the most recent year available (2019).
+* [Business Register Employment Survey (BRES)](https://www.nomisweb.co.uk/sources/bres) data about Local Authority District levels of employment at the SIC-2 (Division) level for the most recent year available (2019).

 * [Claimant count](https://www.nomisweb.co.uk/sources/cc) data including information about people claiming Jobseekers Allowance or Universal Credit at the Local Authority District level.
 We collect monthly data on claimant count rates (claimant numbers normalised by working age population) for 2019 and 2020 and normalise monthly 2020 values by their 2019 equivalent in order to capture changes linked to Covid-19.

-* Employment and Economic Activity rates and percentages of the population with tertiary education and no education at the Local Authority District level from the December 2020 release of the [Annual Population Survey](https://www.nomisweb.co.uk/sources/aps).
+* [Annual Population Survey](https://www.nomisweb.co.uk/sources/aps) data about employment and Economic Activity rates and percentages of the population with tertiary education and no education at the Local Authority District level from the December 2020.

-* Medial annual gross income data from the Annual Survey of Hours and Earnings ([ASHE](https://www.nomisweb.co.uk/sources/ashe)).
+* [Annual Survey of Hours and Earnings](https://www.nomisweb.co.uk/sources/ashe) (ASHE) data about median annual gross income.

 #### Other validation sources